 Long story short, my questions were answered.
 The higher I went in district leadership, the farther I was away from classrooms and students and learning, and the more I encountered new, unanticipated obstacles, even in a well-funded, high-profile district like Arlington.
 So when a new door eventually opened to come to ASCD, I chose to make the move.
 I knew I was not interested in being a superintendent, and after 25 years in public education, I sought to find new ways to have impact in the profession.

-For the last ten years I have dedicated myself to ASCD's Affiliates, Connected Communities, Professional Interest Communities, Student Chapters and Emerging Leaders.
-Each of these programs works with practitioners in the field who are highly committed to the work of the organization.
-I love this work, though it hasn't been without its challenges.
-The recession hasn't been kind to membership organizations, but in shoring up and growing the groups in my charge, ASCD has been able to withstand the sputtering economy while other associations have been closing their doors or merging interests just to survive.
-Today, ASCD remains the standard-bearer of excellence in the education marketplace, and it is the commitment of our membership that makes it so.
-It's truly rewarding work, empowering the professionals who serve students worldwide.
+For the last fourteen years I have dedicated myself to ASCD's Affiliates, Connected Communities, Professional Interest Communities, Student Chapters and Emerging Leaders, and launching a new Champions in Education program for mid-career educators.
+Each of these programs worked with practitioners in the field who are highly committed to the work of the organization.
+I loved this role, though it wasn't without its challenges.
+The recession wasn't kind to membership organizations, but in shoring up and growing the groups in my charge, ASCD was able to withstand the sputtering economy while other associations were closing their doors or merging interests to survive.
+The legacy of ASCD shall always be as the standard-bearer of excellence in educator professional learning, and it was the commitment of our membership that made it so.
+That legacy lives on so long as we continue to empower the professionals who serve students worldwide with quality content and a commitment to the Whole Child.

-Of equal importance to me, ASCD is a learning organization, allowing me to continue to grow throughout my tenure.
+Of equal importance, ASCD was a learning organization, allowing me to continue to grow throughout my tenure there.
 If I'm not developing my own potential, how can I effectively help others to develop theirs?
-So here’s to continued growth and learning for all of us, using all our intelligences, with all kinds of new and yet-to-be-realized technologies, connections and collaborations.
+And so in retirement I continue to strive to support the growth and impact of educators.
+Here’s to continued growth and learning for all of us, using all our intelligences, with all kinds of new and yet-to-be-realized technologies, connections and collaborations.
 There’s so much more we can accomplish together!